fischer8/BarrelGen/README.md

 # BarrelGen

 This is the branch for the source files.
-The BarrelGen has been developed in two languages: Python and JavaScript.
+The BarrelGen has been developed in JavaScript.

 #